kamranahmedse/git-standup/README.md

 ## Branch Filter

-Use of `-b foobar` option, which restricts returned results to commits present on branch `foobar`.
+Use of `-b foobar` option, which restricts returned results to commit present on branch `foobar`.
 Supports arbitrary branch specs, so for example `-b origin/foobar` would include data present on the remote that has not been merged locally.

 ```shell
 # Use develop branch for standup